-This portfolio focuses on DEC's ability to retire or cease burning coal at its existing coal units as early as practicable.
-Several factors were considered in the establishment of these retirement dates and are discussed in detail in Appendix A. The earliest practicable retirement analysis resulted in the acceleration of Marshall station from 2035 in the Base Cases to 2028 and Belews Creek from outside the IRP planning window to 2029.
-Cliffside 5's retirement date remains the same as the most economic retirement date at the end of 2025.
-On the other hand, Cliffside 6 ceases to burn coal by the end of 2029, but continues to provide flexibility and reliability as a natural gas-burning unit through the IRP study period.
+This portfolio focuses on DEP's ability to retire its existing coal units as early as practicable.
+Several factors were considered in the establishment of these retirement dates and are discussed in detail in Appendix A. The earliest practicable retirement analysis resulted in the acceleration of Mayo Unit 1 from 2029 in the Base Cases to 2026 and Roxboro units 1 and 2 from 2029 to 2028, joining Roxboro 3 and 4 in that year.
 Part of the analysis for earliest practicable retirement dates requires construction and transmission upgrades and interconnection costs for replacement generation.
-Additionally, the retirement of the coal units was expedited by leveraging existing infrastructure to eliminate the need for transmission upgrades and/or new gas pipelines, as would be required at new replacement generation sites.
-Replacing over 6,800 MW of coal capacity requires extensive firm capacity additions to the DEC system.
-As such, this plan results in the acceleration of CT and CC capacity additions from later in the plan and outside the planning horizon to coincide with the coal retirements in order to capitalize on the existing gas and transmission infrastructure at the retiring coal sites.
-Further, additional transmission upgrades are avoided by siting replacement gas generation at the Marshall and Belews Creek stations.
-As with the Base Case with Carbon Policy scenario, this case also adds nearly 5,000 MW of solar and solar plus storage to replace retiring coal generation in order to meet DEC's future energy and capacity needs.
+Additionally, the retirement of the coal units was expedited by leveraging existing infrastructure and to eliminate the need for transmission upgrades at the retiring coal sites.
+Replacing 3,200 MW of coal capacity requires extensive firm capacity additions to the DEP system.
+As such, this plan results in the acceleration of the standalone, grid tied batteries as seen in the Base Case with Carbon Policy case from the early 2030s to the early and mid-2020s.
+Further, additional transmission upgrades are avoided by siting replacement gas generation at the Roxboro station.
+As with the Base Case with Carbon Policy scenario, this case also adds significant amounts of solar and wind resources to help replace this retiring coal generation in order to meet DEP's future energy and capacity needs.